SteveBarnett/Remixing/_thinking/my-philosophy.md

 - Our true nature is "I am" before adding anything, before looking backwards or forwards, before classification, measuring, labelling, before concepts.
 	- It's open, spacious, empty, luminous, formless, boundless.
 - This truth is: simple, not complex; close, not far away; do less, not do more; on the surface, not deep; before thoughts, not beyond them; immediate, not prolonged.

+---

+This is a riff on [500-Word Philosophy on Less Foolish](https://lessfoolish.substack.com/p/500-word-philosophy).